ggerganov/ggerganov.github.io/_posts/2018-05-28-data-over-sound-2.markdown

 ---

 The transmission reliability in my [previous post]({% post_url 2018-02-11-wave-em %}) has not been very satisfying.
-Evenmore, looking at avaiable data-over-sound implementations on the internet, I haven't found anything that really works.
+Evenmore, looking at available data-over-sound implementations on the internet, I haven't found anything that really works.

 This post provides a tool for broadcasting short messages (max 140 characters) over sound.
 The implementation is a